JaysonBucket/AI_at_work_adoption_package/README.md

 - Repository containing a sample agent and according material and resources to establish an org-wide knowledge stream around AI at work.
 - The goal is to enable the complete organization on AI at work with Microsoft 365 Copilot Chat and above
 - From Beginner to Advanced to Expert and Developer - according Personas and Maturity levels are built in
-- Can be used for free even with the free version "Microsoft 365 Copilot Chat" --> it's solely declarative and solel< webgrounded
+- Can be used for free even with the free version "Microsoft 365 Copilot Chat" --> it's solely declarative and solely webgrounded
-- It's ready to go and easy to implement - also offering different deplosment options
+- It's ready to go and easy to implement - also offering different deployment options
+- Agent can be used with different options, up to proactive user nudging through Power Automate
 - Mind: Community project without support or anything else.